What Is The Length Of A Pitch Deck? Or, how many slides should your pitch deck be?

 Pitch deck lengths and slide counts alone can make or break your startup and fundraising efforts.

-Length has a variety of impacts on the effectiveness of your deck and pitch.
+The length has a variety of impacts on the effectiveness of your deck and pitch.
 First, it is a significant signal as to whether you are going to make it as an entrepreneur and startup.

-Just by the number of slides in your deck (without looking at any of them), experienced startup advisors and investors know whether you are likely to make it or not.
+Just by the number of slides in your deck (without looking at any of them), experienced advisors and investors know whether you are likely to make it or not.

 If you couldn’t invest a few minutes to research for information about what is the length of a pitch deck, or couldn’t bother to deliver on it, why on earth would they consider investing so much in you?